jhipster/generator-jhipster-nodejs/ROADMAP.md

 -   [ ] pagination options in client
 -   [ ] Elastic Search support
 -   [ ] Search api
--   [ ] Other core/admin jhipster management api and services with sending email
+-   [ ] Admin services sending email (for new user and change password api)